This is run by MichBIO, a Michigan biotech trade association: The Internship Placement link is presently under construction; check back later.

 Forensics internships – Division of Forensics Science with the Illinois State Police

 The PDF file at the indicated website describes the forensics internships on page 10.
 Deadlines: for Spring semester – Sept 30, for Summer – Jan 30, for Fall semester – April 30.
-For more info: http://www.isp.state.il.us/media/docdetails.cfm?DocID=611
+See their webpage for more info.

 Research Experience for Undergraduates (REU) – sponsored by the National Science Foundation (NSF)